okteto/python-openfaas/README.md

 ## Conclusion

-In this post we showed you how easy it is to develop OpenFaaS with Okteto and Okteto Cloud.
+In this post we showed you how easy it is to develop [OpenFaaS](https://openfaas.io) functions with [Okteto](https://github.com/okteto/okteto) and [Okteto Cloud](https://cloud.okteto.com)

-First, we used Okteto Cloud to deploy dev instances of OpenFaaS and MongoDb with a single click, creating a realistic production-like enviroment for us to develop our function.
+First, we used Okteto Cloud to deploy dev instances of OpenFaaS and MongoDb with a single click, creating a realistic production-like environment for us to develop our function.

 Then we used `okteto` to deploy a remote development environment for our function, with the same configuration we would use in production.
 There, we took advantage of okteto's  file synchronization and hot reloading features to get instant feedback as we updated our function.